A Four-Step Process to Increase Your Referral Sources

 Let’s start with Step 3A, which is focused on adding more clients as referral sources.

-Again, you’re not going to turn all of the clients you write down – that you want to refer you – into referral sources.
-But, you definitely won’t be able to turn anyone into a referral source unless you start by identifying who may be a good referral source.
+Again, you’re not going to turn all of the clients you write down into referral sources.
+But, you definitely won’t be able to turn anyone into a referral source unless you start by identifying who *may* become a good referral source.

-But, let’s show a little judgment.
-You know that there are some people that maybe didn’t have the best client experience with you, right?
-Maybe they came at a point in your business where you were growing faster than you could handle and your processes and client experience broke down.
+Make sure you show a little judgment.
+You know there are some people that didn’t have the best client experience with you.
+Maybe they became a client at a point in your business where you were growing faster than you could handle and your processes broke down.
 Or maybe, for whatever reason, what they experienced with you wasn’t all that positive.

-But what if you’re a new business?
+What if you have been in business for less than 2 to 3 years?
 What if you’ve only worked with a dozen or so clients?
-Since your list is small enough I would suggest you put all of your clients on there.
+Since your client list is small enough I would suggest you put all of your clients on there.
 And then, as you go through the process of turning these clients into referral sources, you will figure out who will stay on the list and who will not.

-But, if you have hundreds and hundreds of clients remember, we’re just aiming for the 30% that we think will refer us.
-We don’t expect to get it all right and we do expect to be surprised.
+But, if you have been in business longer and have more clients (like 100s), remember, we’re just aiming for the 30% that we think will refer us.
+We don’t expect to get it all correct and we do expect to be surprised.
 Most importantly, we just need to start somewhere.

 Step 3B – Adding More COIs

-Now, let’s take the same process from Step 3A and apply it to our Centers of Influence.
+Now, let’s take the same process from Step 3A and apply it to our COIs.
 But with COIs we are going to add an additional step to this process.
 Remember our COIs are those who know what we do, don’t do what we do and come across our ideal clients.
-In the workbook, jot down the specific names of your COIs you would like to be referring you.
-This might include people you know well or don’t know well – from your general network – with your goal to have them become referring COIs.
+In the workbook, jot down the specific names of your COIs who you would like to be referring you.
+This might include people you know well or don’t know well – from your general network – with your goal to have them become COIs referral sources.